 What’s Your Visual Hierarchy Like?

 When it comes to improving usability, your aim should always be to guide the visitors to complete the desired action.
-However, it should be done in a natural manner.
+However, it should be done naturally.
 By modifying the position, color, or size of certain page elements, you can configure your site’s visual hierarchy to highlight the most important elements first.

 Is Your Navigation on Point?

-In terms of web usability, navigation should be one of your core focuses.
-Puzzling web navigation is one of the most irritating things that a user can encounter in the web experience.
+In terms of web usability, navigation should be one of your main focuses.
+Confusing web navigation is one of the most irritating things that a user can encounter in the web experience.
 Thus, you need to analyze how the users navigate on your website when they’re looking for information.

 Do You Have a Proper Sitemap?